-This shows lack of inner freedom.
-We enjoy real freedom only when we are able to choose our thoughts or still our mind.
+When do we enjoy real freedom?
+Only when we are able to choose our thoughts or order the mind to be quiet.
 There is freedom, when we are able to decide which thought to think, and which one to reject.
-We live in freedom, when we are able to stop the incessant flow of thoughts.
+We live in freedom, when we are able to stop the incessant flow our thoughts.

 Stopping the flow of thoughts might look like an infeasible feat, but concentration exercises and meditation, can eventually lead to this condition.

 It is within your reach to calm the restless and constantly thinking mind and to enjoy inner peace.